MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 Amazon S3 Buckets and Directories
 ********************************************

-You download the files in your data package from the Amazon S3 storage service.
-Data package files are located in two different buckets on Amazon S3:
+Data package files are located in the following buckets on Amazon S3:

 * The **edx-course-data** bucket contains the daily ``{org}-{site}-events-{date}.log.gz.gpg`` files of course event data.

 * The **course-data** bucket contains the weekly ``{org}-{date}.zip`` database snapshot.
-It also contains the weekly ``{date}-{org}-tracking.tar`` file of cumulative course event data (while this file remains available).
+It also contains the weekly ``{date}-{org}-tracking.tar`` file of cumulative course event data (until production of this file is discontinued).

 .. remove the last sentence ^ when weekly event file is removed.